AhmedJader/fullstack-todo-frontend/README.md

 ## Description

-This is the frontend for the [Frontend Project](https://ahmedjaderfullstack-todoapp.netlify.app).
+This is the frontend for the [FullStack Project](https://ahmedjaderfullstack-todoapp.netlify.app).

 - This is a MERN Full Stack Web App designed for simply adding, updating, removing your objectives
 - This is a two part repository having the Front-End hosted on Netlify, and the Back-End hosted on Render